ellakoa/postcard-poem/content/posts/poppy-lanterns.md

   Poppies shine with hope
   in the morning sun

-  In a golden haze as daylight fades
+  In a golden haze daylight fades
   Poppy petals cup their face
-  Closing, in a tender embrace.
+  Closing in a tender embrace.
   Silence falls as the evening stills
   Poppy lanterns light up the fields.